Clazziquai Project: 2012–2018: Blessed, Blink and Travellers

 In December 2012, Clazziquai released the single, "Can't Go On My Own", as part of the Can We Get Married?
 OST.
 In February 2013, the band released their fifth album, Blessed, making it into the top ten of Gaon's weekly album chart.
 They later held three 'Be Blessed' concerts throughout May and June.

 In September 2014, Clazziquai released their sixth album, Blink.
 They held a concert shortly after the release to celebrate their tenth anniversary as a band.
 In mid 2015, they held a concert at the Understage in Seoul.

 In September 2016, Clazziquai released their seventh album, Travellers.
 After the album's release the band held a concert at the Blue Square in Seoul.

-2019-present: Recent activities
+2019-present: Recent activities and CZQ

-On September 10, 2019, the band released a brand new single, called What If featuring Kim Soo-young.
+On September 10, 2019, the band released a brand new single called What If featuring Kim Soo-young.
 In the accompanying press release, it was mentioned that Clazziquai will continue the collaboration project with various singers starting with the respective single.
+Throughout 2023, seven new singles were released, summing up the CZQ album out on May 17, 2024.
+All songs feature guests on vocals, a first since the group's inception.